In case you hadn’t noticed, I’m not a fan of friction. Nobody is, really.

 Bottom line: I believe the key to mastering process and fixing friction is to prioritize quality over quantity.

-In other words, stop trying to judge your journeys and processes as being short or long, fast or slow.
+In other words, stop trying to judge your journeys, processes, and experiences as being short or long, fast or slow.
 Instead, ask yourself whether they’re correct.
 That means they are the exact number of steps they need to be — no more, no less.

 Then, channel most of your energy into improving the quality of those steps.
 Four steps on a straight line with clear instructions are obviously superior to four steps in a zig-zag maze with no instructions.